gray-panda/grayrepo/2016_labyREnth/win7_pcap/README.md

 ### Reversing the routines

-First of, the custom base64 is relatively simple.
+The custom base64 is relatively simple.
 It uses the same base64 algorithm but changes the character dictionary.
 I reversed and reimplmented it into a pair of php functions

 ```php
 function customb64_decode($str){